...Contact me if you want to book me to lecture at your school, business, housing association, or club!

 Oct.
 8th - 2013 Podcast on KVSF 101.5 -

 I was interviewed on the Tuesday morning show 'Doing Business Better' by Glenn Schiffbauer.
-It was a real blast, and I'm hoping this might help get the word out that I'm open for business.
+It was a real blast, and I'm hoping this might help get the word out that I'm open for business with conversions.

 April 26, 27, 28 - 2013 SolarFiesta at SFCC -